 Reuben Sandwich is an American classic that is so popular, you can find in every restaurant.
-It’s no wonder that this sandwich is so popular, the combination of corned beef, Swiss cheese, sauerkraut, Thousand Island dressing, and rye bread flavors is amazing.
-Taking all those ingredient and warming them up by pan-grilling the sandwich in butter creates a crunchy crust, warmed meat, and gooey melted cheese.
-Every bite is a slice of heaven and I will share my recipe and tips for the best Reuben Sandwich.
+It’s no wonder that this corned beef sandwich is so popular with the combination of juicy, tender corned beef, Swiss cheese, sauerkraut, Thousand Island dressing, and rye bread.
+Taking all those ingredient and getting them nice and toasty in a pan creates a crunchy crust, warmed meat, and gooey melted cheese.
+Every bite is a slice of heaven and I will share my Reuben sandwich recipe and tips to make it the best.

 If there is a Reuben sandwich on a menu, that is what I order most of the time.
 Through years, I’ve tried a Reuben sandwich in every restaurant in my area and many across the country.
 There have been some amazing Reuben sandwiches and some complete disappointments.